ruoyann/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a StudySpot

-1. Deleting a person while all study spots are being shown
+1. Deleting a StudySpot while all study spots are being shown

     1. Prerequisites: Have at least 1 StudySpot in the list.